 The damage that smoking does to thoracic health—which includes lung cancer and chronic obstructive pulmonary disease (COPD)—cannot be overstated.
 Did you know that 85% of lung cancer are associated with smoking?

-Excessive mucous secretion: Smoking causes the cells in your airways to malfunction, resulting in the overproduction of mucous, which is a sticky thick substance.
+Excessive mucous secretion: Smoking causes the cells in your airways to malfunction, resulting in the overproduction of mucous, which is a sticky, thick substance.
 This mucus blocks the airways making it difficult to breathe and eliminate hazardous particles.

 Inflammation: The tar-filled cigarette smoke irritates the delicate lining of your airways’ causing inflammation.
 This may lead to wheezing, coughing, and a burning sensation in your chest.